Vinamilk

 Vinamilk, formally the Vietnam Dairy Products Joint Stock Company (Công ty Cổ phần Sữa Việt Nam) is the largest dairy company in Vietnam.
-Based on the UNDP 2007 Top 200 largest firms in Vietnam report, it was also the 15th largest company in Vietnam and formerly the most valuable public company listed in Vietnam.
+It was also the 15th largest company in Vietnam and formerly the most valuable public company listed in Vietnam.
 In 2010, it is the first company in Vietnam to be included in the Forbes Asia's 200 Best Under A Billion list that highlights 200 top-performing small- and mid-sized companies with annual revenue under US$1 billion.

 The company was established in 1976 as the state-owned Southern Coffee-Dairy Company, to nationalize and take over the operations of three previously private dairy factories in South Vietnam: Thống Nhất (belonging to a Chinese company), Trường Thọ (formerly owned by Friesland Foods, best known for its production of condensed milk that was widely distributed across the South) and Dielac (Nestlé).
 It was renamed United Enterprises of Milk Coffee Cookies and Candies in 1978.
 It became the Vietnam Dairy Company, formally established in 1993.
 In 2003, following its IPO to the Ho Chi Minh Stock Exchange, the company legally changed its name to Vietnam Dairy Products Joint Stock Company (trading name "Vinamilk").
 The principal activities of the Vinamilk are to produce and distribute condensed milk, powdered milk, fresh milk, soya milk, yogurts, ice-cream, cheese, fruit juice, coffee and other products derived from milk government by the Ministry of Transport (now in Ministry of Construction) (100%) shareholders.

 Vinamilk products such as powdered milk and condensed milk are also exported to the Middle East, Cambodia, the Philippines and Australia.
 Exports accounted for $180m in 2012.

 Vinamilk's main competitors are Dutch Lady Vietnam (a division of Friesland Foods), Nestlé Vietnam, Abbott, Mead Johnson (a subsidiary of Reckitt), Friso and Nutifood.
 In September 2016, Vinamilk signed a strategic cooperation agreement with Chr.
 Hansen to develop probiotics.

+History

+The Subsidy Period (1976-1986)

+In 1976, upon its establishment, the Vietnam Dairy Company (Vinamilk) was named the Southern Milk and Coffee Company, operating under the Southern Food Industry General Department, following the government's nationalisation of three dairy factories: the Thong Nhat Dairy Factory (formerly Foremost Dairies Vietnam S.A.R.L., in operation since 1965), the Truong Tho Dairy Factory (formerly Cosuvina, established by Overseas Chinese entrepreneurs in 1972, and the Dielac Powdered Milk Factory (an unfinished construction project belonging to Nestlé).

+In 1982, the Southern Milk and Coffee Company was transferred to the Ministry of Food Industry and renamed the Milk - Coffee - Confectionery Union Enterprise I. At this time, the enterprise had two additional member factories: